fbpx

 Foyer in home interior

-Extra tall ceilings give the freedom to choose large and elegant chandeliers.
-This double windowed space utilizes both natural light and a stunning 8 shaded chandelier.
+Extra-tall ceilings allow for the freedom to choose large and elegant chandeliers.
+This double-windowed space utilizes natural light and a stunning eight-shaded chandelier.

 Entryway foyer and staircase of restored renovated victorian home interior

-This beauty is a double tier with antique bronze finishes, glass crystals, and 5 lights for illumination.
+This beauty is a double tier with antique bronze finishes, glass crystals, and five lights for illumination.

 Empty hotel corridor

-Whitewashed walls and a long hall runner lead our eye to the double windows above the glass and wood doors.
-A single fixture provides light for darker days but this space relies on sunlight and soft colors.
+Whitewashed walls and a long hall runner lead the eye to the double windows above the glass and wood doors.
+A single fixture provides light on darker days, but this space relies on sunlight and soft colors.

 Recessed Lighting